 --

-arm, where it handles the various possible actions like %add
+on-poke arm, where it handles the various possible actions like %adding a

 Most of these cases both update the state of the agent, as well as producing